KhanhNguyen9872/0101011101010111001110010011000101100100010010000101011001101001010110100101011000111001010101110101/README.md

 ## Introduction

-Hi, when we released Vanced 15.05.54, people were upset because it used the .apks format, which was burdensome to install than a traditional .apk file.
+Hi, when we released, people were upset because it used the .apks format, which was burdensome to install than a traditional .apk file.
 Even though we wrote clear instructions on how to install the new Vanced build, people still couldn't figure it out.

 Then we thought, "why don't we make a manager for vanced, which will download, update and uninstall Vanced and MicroG, have an easy and user-friendly UI and be less than 10mb?" and that's how Vanced Manager was born.

-After 3 months of development, we are finally ready to Introduce [Vanced Manager](https://github.com/YTVanced/VancedManager) to the masses!!

 ## Features